shahmir-ahmed/shahmir-ahmed/README.md

 - 🌱 I’m currently learning **Flutter**

-- 👯 I’m looking to collaborate on **Mobile App, Desktop, Web Development**
+- 👯 I’m looking to collaborate on **Mobile App, Desktop App, Web Development**

 - 👨‍💻 All of my projects are available at [In Progress...]